-Anne Frank’s House is now a museum allowing visitors to see the moving bookcase, walk through the cramped secret annex and gain a true appreciation of the hardship this group endured in their fight for survival.
+The museum allows visitors to see the moving bookcase, walk through the cramped secret annex and gain a true appreciation of the hardship this group endured in their fight for survival.

-The Anne Frank Museum has collected and exhibits many original letters, photos and objects belonging to the Frank family as well as to the van Pels and Fritz Pfeffer.
+The museum displays many original letters, photos and objects belonging to the Frank family as well as to the van Pels and Fritz Pfeffer.
 Anne Frank’s original diary is also on display.

 Discover the best Historic Sites in Netherlands, from Anne Frank’s House to Amstelkring Museum and more, includes interactive Dutch cultural locations, landmarks and monuments map.

 Discover an expert-curated list of World War Two Sites, from Bletchley Park to the Juno Beach Centre and more, includes an interactive map of WW2 historical places around the world.